How humid weather can affect sleep

 Humidity can also make you feel congested.
 The same lack of evaporation that occurs on your body is happening in your nose.
-It’s this lack of evaporative cooling in your nose that can lead to a feeling of congestion.3
+It᾿s this lack of evaporative cooling in your nose that can lead to a feeling of nasal congestion.³

-Comfort isn’t the only issue: mold and dust mites thrive in humid conditions.
+Sleeping comfortably isn᾿t the only issue.
+Allergies and nasal congestion can occur due to mold and dust mites that thrive in humid conditions.
 While molds prefer damp places like bathrooms and basements, dust mites reside in carpet, bedding, and stuffed toys.
 If you have allergies, this can make sleep especially challenging.4

-If you’re an allergy sufferer, make sure to remove clutter from the bedroom and wash your bedding at least once a week in water heated to at least 130° F (54° C).
+If you᾿re an allergy sufferer, make sure to remove clutter from the bedroom and wash your bedding at least once a week in water heated to at least 130° F (54° C).
 This will reduce the growth and proliferation of moisture-loving allergens like mold and dust mites.5 To directly treat your nasal congestion, try Breathe Right® nasal strips.
-They'll open your nasal passages so you can breathe and sleep better.
+They'll open your nose so you can breathe and sleep better.